-Our sugaring dreams rested on Matt's shoulders.
-He was smitten by the sugar bug, determined now to bring syrup-making to the farm in a major way.
-Each night he fell asleep scheming, planning, and designing a sugar house.
+Matt was determined now to bring syrup-making to the farm in a major way.
 He studied literally every word that sugar makers posted on the internet, searching in particular for the most efficient way to set up the arch and evaporator.
 He talked sugaring with many of the local farmers, some with 150-year sugaring traditions, who depend on their annual syrup yield for supplemental income to keep their farms' bills paid.
-It was from that intense study and from the generous wisdom and inspiration of our neighbors the Taylors and the Woods, that our sugar house was born.

 We broke ground on December 10th 2016, an unusually warm winter's day in the Northeast Kingdom.
 Amazingly, we were able to pour a slab at this late date in the construction season.
 By then, we had already completed a design for the sugar house, compiled a framing list, and ordered doors and windows.
 Winter construction had its challenges - green timbers freeze, snow and ice make staging planks slippery, and numb fingers sting - but this Vermont winter was kinder than most and when our concrete slab had cured, sills were bolted on, and beams were hoisted onto plumb posts.

 By mid-January, the roof was framed and boarded, ready for the corrugated metal.
 We installed siding, doors and windows by the end of February completing the shell.
 Time now for setting the new arch/evaporator and plumbing all of the tanks, sap lines and connections.